 One place to connect with other Wellesley writers is at book events.
 “I’ve done probably 100 book events or more since my first book came out,” Guillory says.
 Among those, there have probably been fewer than 10 without someone from the College in the audience.
 “Wellesley people show up for me all the time.”

 There’s also a Wellesley connection for By the Book, Guillory’s reimagining of the Beauty and the Beast tale.
-The book is set in the world of publishing and is part of the “Meant to Be” series for young readers from Disney Hyperion, where Sylvie Frank ’08 became executive editor in 2021.
-(In August, she became editorial director of the Walt Disney Company.)
+The book is set in the world of publishing and is part of the “Meant to Be” series for young readers from Disney Hyperion, where Sylvie Frank ’09 is the editorial director.

 Frank’s first job in publishing began five days after she left Wellesley.
 “I graduated on June 5, drove home to Pennsylvania, unpacked my dorm room, repacked, and moved to New York three days later,” she says.
-“I found an apartment on June 9 and went to my first day at Holiday House [at Simon & Schuster] on June 11.
+“I found an apartment on June 9 and went to my first day at Holiday House on June 11.
 It was bananas.”

 As an editor, Frank looks for writers who are creating work that “acknowledges the world we live in today and its social complexity in ways that are so important for young readers.”

-Frank stayed at Simon & Schuster for eight years, working in picture books.
-While there, she acquired and edited Wellesley English professor Susan Lynn Meyer’s The New Shoes.
+While at Holiday House, Frank acquired and edited Wellesley English professor Susan Lynn Meyer’s New Shoes.
 Meyer teaches a popular course on writing for children at the College, which Frank had taken.

 At Disney, Frank was charged with the task of rebuilding the company’s picture book list.
 “It’s been so, so fun to start this list from scratch and really think about what makes a Disney Hyperion picture book,” she says.
 “The Disney Difference, as we like to say, is the potential for a character to defy medium, that can be a book, and can be a ride, a TV show, a plush—all of those things.
 Of course, everyone wants the next Fancy Nancy, the next Eloise.
 I’m looking for a classic character in the making.”